timcdlucas/INLAutils/cran-comments.md

 * Add quotation marks to INLA in Title field of DESCRIPTION
 * Add URL for INLA.

-* Skip slow tests on cran
+* Skip more slow tests on cran

 * Quote non-english words in DESCRIPTION
 * Added Additional_repositories field to DESCRIPTION.
 * Fixed wrong date format in DESCRIPTION